AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 This widget provides the total number of audiences that are ready to be activated, according to the chosen merge policy applied to your profile data.

-Select **[!UICONTROL Audiences]** to navigate to the [!UICONTROL Segments] dashboard [!UICONTROL Browse] tab.
+Select **[!UICONTROL Audiences]** to navigate to the [!UICONTROL Audiences] dashboard [!UICONTROL Browse] tab.
 From there, you can see a list of all the segment definitions for your organization.

 ![The Audiences widget.](../images/profiles/audiences.png)